 - PureVPN offers all the security protocols in use these days, from OpenVPN, which is considered to be the safest, to StealthVPN, IKEv2, L2TP, and PPTP.

 - With VyprVPN, you can pick between OpenVPN, Chameleon, L2TP/IPsec

 p, and PPTP.
 Chameleon is a proprietary option designed for users in countries with heavy Internet censorship.

 Performance & Reliability

-- PureVPN operates some 500 servers in 141 countries all over the world.
-This provider allows you to connect up to five devices at the same time, and comes with unlimited server switching, bandwidth and speed.
+- PureVPN operates some 2,000+ servers in 140+ countries all over the world.
+This provider allows you to connect up to five devices at the same time and comes with unlimited server switching, bandwidth, and speed.
 P2P sharing is allowed.
 The provider is based in Hong Kong.

 Security & Protection

-- PureVPN has some excellent security features, from 1st party DNS servers, kill switch and NAT firewall, to Wi-Fi protection and split tunneling.
-On the other hand, they do not include any ad or malware blockers and, unfortunately, they do keep some logs.
+- PureVPN has some excellent security features, from 1st party DNS servers, a kill switch, and NAT firewall to Wi-Fi protection and split tunneling.
+It is a zero-log VPN service with the so-called Ozone feature designed to prevent malware and other malicious entities from affecting your device in any way.
 The strongest encryption is AES-256.

 - VyprVPN has pretty much the same security measures as its competitor, except for split tunneling and malware protection.
 It also implements a strict no-logging policy, as confirmed by an independent audit in 2018.